Ajax Public Library

 Ajax Public Library is a public library system in Ajax, Ontario, Canada.

 History

 The first Ajax Public Library opened December 13, 1952.
 This library contained 1,175 books and served a population of 4,057.

 A new main branch was constructed in 1967 as a Centennial project.
 The new branch was built next to the original and led to a surge in library activity.
 In 1974, the boundaries of Ajax were expanded to include Pickering Village, which resulted in the Ajax Public Library absorbing the village's library into its network.
 This second branch was called the Village Branch.
 This would be the first time there would be more than one Ajax library branch.
 The Village Branch closed in 2019.

+In 2023, the Library opened a Makerspace located inside the McLean Branch.
+In February 2023, Ajax Public Library and Grandview Kids signed a formal agreement, which included establishing an Ajax Public Library branch in Grandview Kids’ new Paediatric Centre of Excellence.
+This express branch opened in late 2024.

 The current main branch built in the early 2000s.

 Governance

 The Ajax Public Library is governed by a nine-member board appointed by Ajax Town Council.
 The board is composed of eight citizen members and one councillor.